Access Hoare Logic: Soundness and Completeness

 We could prove this theorem by relying on the completeness of Hoare logic and Theorem \ref{equivalence aHt and Ht}.
 Since, as discussed before, we think there is value in treating access Hoare logic directly, we give here a direct proof.

 To this end, we prove a slightly stronger proposition.
-In the previous section we have defined the strongest precondition for program $C$ and postcondition~$Q$, here we define $\SPC{C}{Q}$ as an operator on $Q$ that is indexed by $C$:
+In the previous section we have defined the strongest pre-conditionfor program $C$ and post-condition~$Q$, here we define $\SPC{C}{Q}$ as an operator on $Q$ that is indexed by $C$:

 \begin{proposition} For any program $C$ and predicate $Q$, $\SFHTriple{\SPC CQ}{C}{Q}$ is provable in \ahl. \end{proposition}